OFS/ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ```

 You will connect the Hello_FIM DFH register to the existing BPF reserved link 5.
-The provided Intel OFS reference design includes 3 reserved BPF interfaces available for custom usage such as new OPAE controlled modules.
+The provided OFS reference design includes 3 reserved BPF interfaces available for custom usage such as new OPAE controlled modules.
 The address map of BPF is shown below:

 | **Address**       | **Size (Byte)** | **Feature**                 | **Master** |
 | ----------------- | --------------- | --------------------------- | ---------- |